 Definition of Possession: Possession means actual care, custody, control, or management and includes the act of taking control or occupancy of property without regard to the ownership of the property.
-Possession is a voluntary act if the possessor knowingly obtains or receives the item possessed or is aware of his or her control over the item for a sufficient time to permit the student to terminate his or her control.
+Possession is a voluntary act if the possessor knowingly obtains or receives the item possessed or is aware of their control over the item for a sufficient time to permit the student to terminate their control.
 In addition, items in a car under the care, custody, control, or management of the student will be in the student's possession.